lacuna-technologies/docdocgoose/README.md

 Ensure you have Node.JS installed.

-### WASM
+### WebAssembly

 DocsTogether uses [pdfcpu](https://github.com/pdfcpu/pdfcpu), a PDF processing library written in Golang.
-To build an updated WASM module for [pdfcpu](https://github.com/pdfcpu/pdfcpu) install Golang and run `node ./scripts/build-pdfcpu-wasm.js`.
+To build an updated WASM module for [pdfcpu](https://github.com/pdfcpu/pdfcpu), ensure Golang is installed, then run `./scripts/build-pdfcpu-wasm.sh`.

+Note that `wasm_exec.js` will have to be manually edited to replace all the `fs` calls appropriately.

+## Browser Support

+DocsTogether aims to support recent versions of Google Chrome, Mozilla Firefox, and Microsoft Edge.
+Other browsers may be supported as well if the requirements are not conflicting or drastically different.
+Microsoft Internet Explorer is not supported.